Sentieon/sentieon-google-genomics/README.md

   "NONPREEMPTIBLE_TRY": true,
   "STREAM_INPUT": "True",
   "DISK_SIZE": 300,
-  "PIPELINE": "DNA"
+  "PIPELINE": "GERMLINE",
+  "CALLING_ALGO": "Haplotyper"
 }
 ```
-The `PIPELINE` key can be changed to `DNAscope` to use the Sentieon DNAscope variant caller for improved variant calling accuracy.
+The `CALLING_ALGO` key can be changed to `DNAscope` to use the Sentieon DNAscope variant caller for improved variant calling accuracy.
 For large input files, `DISK_SIZE` should be increased.

 <a name="somatic"/>